history of chor-bakr

-The history of the complex, however, is linked to the Sheikhs (spiritual leader) of Juybari, who trace their lineage back to Abu Bakr Said and Ahmad.
-They derived their name from the name of the village of Juybari in Bukhara, where they were from.
+However, the history of the complex is linked to the Sheikhs (spiritual leader) of Juybari, who trace their lineage back to Abu Bakr Said and Ahmad.
+They derived their name from the village of Juybari in Bukhara, where they were from.

-Several Sufi brotherhoods were founded in Central Asia in the 12th and 13th centuries.
-One of the most influential was the Khodjagon brotherhood, which later became the basis for the Naqshbandiya brotherhood.
+Several Sufi brotherhoods were founded in Central Asia in the 12th and 14th centuries.
+One of the most influential was the Khodjagon brotherhood, which later became the root for the Naqshbandiya brotherhood.

-The sheikhs of the Naqshbandiya brotherhood, which appeared in Bukhara in the 14th century, became more and more influential over time.
-Very often they became advisers to the rulers, and sometimes even had more power than the kings themselves.
+The sheikhs of the Naqshbandiya brotherhood, which appeared in Bukhara in the 14th century, became more influential over time.
+They often became advisers to the rulers and sometimes even had more power than the kings themselves.

 The first prominent representative of the Juybari family was Muhammad Islam (1493-1563), better known as Khodja Juybari.
 He was the head of the Naqshbandi Sufi brotherhood and adviser to Abdullah Khan II, the ruler of the Sheybani state.